 Discouragement and depression (Romans 7).
 If you as a List Liver start taking the Christian life more seriously and even actually read the Bible, if you just focus on the To-Dos, this is the inevitable result.
 This was me when I was a little older because I could never repay Jesus, I could never speak to every lost soul I encountered, I could never live as right as I knew I should, I could never, never do enough.
 Heavy and heavier burdens.
 A curious mix of Hypocrisy and Discouragement.

 One church in particular, a Reformed Baptist church, helped crystallize this concept in my thinking.
 I knew that many of the people in that church were on anti-depressants.
 The young people were going astray at an alarming rate.
 The pastor, a man highly exalted for his eloquent preaching, was ultimately arrested for embezzling.
 That Reformed Baptist List looked different from the Lists of my past (no activity on Sunday!), but it was an Outward Holiness List just the same.

 But our Savior Jesus nailed the List to His cross (Colossians 2:14).
-He died to accomplish all the Law (ceremonial, civil, and moral, an artificial distinction that the Bible never makes) and to fulfill His own List in us very naturally, as we have faith in Him and receive His love.
+He lived and died to accomplish all the Law (ceremonial, civil, and moral, an artificial distinction that the Bible never makes) and to fulfill His own List in us very naturally, as we have faith in Him and receive His love.
 And His love plays out not in a checklist, but through the power of His Holy Spirit in works of justice, mercy, truth, faith, and love.